MediaComem/comem-archidep/ex/azure-setup.md

 Once you have your Azure account, you can launch the virtual server you will be using for the rest of the course.

-* Access the Azure portal at https://portal.azure.com and go to the **Virtual machines** section:
+* Access the [Azure portal](https://portal.azure.com) and go to the **Virtual machines** section:

   ![Azure Portal](../images/azure-portal.png)
-* Create a new virtual machine:
+* Create a new virtual machine, i.e. a new virtual server in the Microsoft Azure
+  infrastructure:

   ![Azure: create a new virtual machine](../images/azure-vms.png)

-  > You are launching a new virtual server in the Microsoft Azure
-  > infrastructure.
-You will have full root access to the server once it's
-  > launched.

   * In the **Basics** settings, configure the **instance details**: the machine's name, region, image and size:

     ![Azure: virtual machine instance details](../images/azure-vm-instance-details.png)

-    Make sure to select the **Ubuntu 20.04"** image and the **B1s** size.
+    Be sure to select the **Ubuntu 20.04** image and the **B1s** size.
 You can select this size from the complete list of VM sizes:

     ![Azure: virtual machine size](../images/azure-vm-size.png)